vb-consulting/pdd-demo/PDD.Database/README.md

 - Unit Test: [/PDD.DatabaseTests/Companies/SearchCountriesUnitTests.cs](/PDD.DatabaseTests/Companies/SearchCountriesUnitTests.cs)

 <!-- comment on function "companies"."search_countries"(character varying, integer, integer) is @until-end-tag; -->
+Search countries by name or iso2 or iso3.

+Result is pageable JSON response `{count, data: [...]}`

+Data record has value and name suitable for select type controls.

+Countries with companies are sorted first by name, followed by null record (separator) and then by countries without companies sorted by name.
 <!-- end -->

 <a href="#table-of-contents" title="Table of Contents">&#8673;</a>